 2023 · Climate change: changing scales

-Rhode Island School of Design, Providence, USA
+Rhode Island School of Design, Providence, United States

 2022 · Why biomaterials are important for artistic practices